SENG-401-Lesson-Planner/Testing/README.md

 1. Navigate to the "Test" folder
 2. Input "npm init -y" in the terminal *This creates node_modules and json files
-3. Input "npm install selenium-webdriver mocha chromedriver" in the terminal. *This downloads the necessary dependancies in your package.json file
+3. Input "npm install selenium-webdriver mocha chromedriver" in the terminal. *This downloads the necessary dependencies in your package.json file
 4. Go to your package.json file and replace the value of the the "test" key under the "scripts" objects to "mocha".

 # Usage